 Homemade Digestive Tea

-Drinking digestive teas has been in the industry since time immemorial.
+Drinking digestive teas have been used as traditional medicine since time immemorial.
 Chinese Emperor Shen Nong discovered it by accident.
 It became the national beverage in China and the greatest export beverage all over the world.

-Here are a few popular tea recipes that you can make at your home to cure your digestive disorders;
+Here are a few popular organic tea recipes that you can make at your home that help in aiding digestion;

 - ½ tsp of whole dried fennel seeds